 Well, since vertical videos are the focus here, if you’ve ever gotten tripped up on gear and all the tech, you really don’t have a reason to anymore.

-Filming on your phone and editing with iMovie is a perfectly easy (and free!) way to start posting video content to your channel today.
-And of course, if you do have all the fancy gear already, you can keep producing at the levels of quality you are used to.
-Just be sure to use programs like Final Cut Pro or Adobe Premiere Pro (two other popular movie editing programs and alternatives to iMovie) as you can adjust the aspect ratio of your video (with its original horizontal format) to be vertical in both.
+Filming right on your phone and editing immediately after with a video editing app is a super easy way to start posting video content to your channel today (my favorite video editing app is Adobe Rush but iMovie is easy to learn and free).
+And of course, if you do have all the fancy gear and editing software already, you can keep producing at the levels of quality you are used to.
+Just make sure to adjust the aspect ratio of your video (with its original horizontal format) to be vertical before posting your content.

 Okay, how do I check this out for myself?